top of page

 The Davron Hotel - Rosehearty

-The menu had a couple of vegan options which was great so we opted for a vegetable madras curry and a vegan burger.
-Then, unlike us, we opted to share a dessert of melon, fresh berries and sorbet.
-It was huge and definitely for sharing.
+The menu featured a couple of vegan options.
+We chose a vegetable madras curry and a vegan burger.
+Uncharacteristically, we decided to share a dessert of melon, fresh berries, and sorbet, which was enormous.

 Vegetable Madras with Rice and nan bread